 - Some natural remedies for tasty tomatoes:

-Baking Soda- sprinkling a small amount baking soda at base of plants, baking soda dissolves in the soil and lower acidity level soil that leads to tasty sweet tomatoes.
+Baking Soda- sprinkling a small amount of baking soda at the base of plants, baking soda dissolves in the soil and lowers acidity level soil that leads to tasty sweet tomatoes.

-Egg Shells-Egg shells are a major source of calcium, putting the eggshells in the soil before planting or after increases calcium levels of soil and promotes good growth of plants.
+Egg Shells-Egg shells are a major source of calcium, putting the eggshells in the soil before planting or after increases calcium levels of soil and promote good growth of plants.